edgar-carrillo/edgar-carrillo/README.md

 ### • Iron-Motorcycle
 <b>Utilized:</b> React | JS | HTML | CSS | Webpack | Jest

-A Motorcycle company website where users can shop for many different types of motorcycles.
+A Motorcycle company website where users can shop for for three categories of Harley Davidson motorcycles.
+Trike, Cruiser, or Grand American
+Touring.
 <br>
 <p>
   As I started this project I wanted to emphasize working with react-router but that slowly evolved into designing and finding out how